What Dramatically Changes When Starfish Are Removed

 3. Alterations in Habitat Structure:

 The dramatic increase in the abundance of certain species, especially sessile (immobile) organisms like mussels, can fundamentally alter the habitat structure.
-Mussel beds can become dense and expansive, modifying the physical characteristics of the intertidal zone and affecting other organisms that depend on specific habitat types.
-For instance, the loss of diverse algal communities due to mussel overgrowth can negatively impact herbivores and the species that depend on them.
+In real terms, mussel beds can become dense and expansive, modifying the physical characteristics of the intertidal zone and affecting other organisms that depend on specific habitat types.
+Take this case: the loss of diverse algal communities due to mussel overgrowth can negatively impact herbivores and the species that depend on them.

 4. Trophic Cascade Effects:

 The effects of starfish removal extend beyond the immediate prey species.
 The loss of starfish can trigger a trophic cascade, a series of indirect effects that reverberate throughout the food web.
-For example, the increase in mussel populations may lead to a decrease in the abundance of smaller organisms that feed on algae, as mussels outcompete them for food and space.
+Here's one way to look at it: the increase in mussel populations may lead to a decrease in the abundance of smaller organisms that feed on algae, as mussels outcompete them for food and space.
 This, in turn, can have implications for the predators of those smaller organisms, causing cascading effects throughout multiple trophic levels.

 5. Changes in Nutrient Cycling: